Rupert Hohwieler 15/06/23

 Empire Empire’s menu is inspired by India’s northwestern regional cuisines, stretching across the old Punjab Empire, from Bihar to Afghanistan.
 Depending on how many people are round the table, it’s best to order a five-dish spread to try and cover everything; there’s kebabs slowly charred over hot coals (the goat seekh with a white cheesy sauce is already establishing itself as a favourite); fragrant curries where the spice stays with you but also doesn’t overstay its welcome (the saag gosht made with Cornish lamb was a highlight); saffron milk cake topped with sweetened cream; and their signature biryanis where the current special attraction is lobster; mostly for its photo-friendly presentation where the crustacean’s head sticks out from the pastry.

-Unlike Gunpowder (which was all about the rice), they serve bread at Empire Empire, and there’s tandoori rotis and garlic naans to mop up all those rich sauces.
-To drink it depends on what you like paired with your Indian food, really.
+As for what to drink, it depends on what you like paired with your Indian food, really.
 You could opt for the ‘Disco Lager’ made by 40ft Brewery, something from the list of wines thought up by Mattia Bianchi (of Berber & Q and Carmel), and for the cocktail crowd there’s a host of whiskey sodas (each £8) and two bespoke cocktails made with gin.

 As we said, dancing is encouraged…

 NOTE: Empire Empire is open daily until 10pm.
-You can find out more and book on their website right here.
+You can find out more, and book, on their website right here.

 Empire Empire | 16 All Saints Road, W11 1HH